nodejs/next-10/surveys/2025-04/questions.md

   - Developers-first DX
   - Package management

-- Are there technical priorities that you believe are missing (open question)

 - What is important to you ? (multiple choice)
   - Good understanding of the direction of the project